Equation of time: 18th and early 19th centuries

-Major components of the equation
+Major components

 Eccentricity of the Earth's orbit

 The Earth revolves around the Sun.
 As seen from Earth, the Sun appears to revolve once around the Earth through the background stars in one year.
 If the Earth orbited the Sun with a constant speed, in a circular orbit in a plane perpendicular to the Earth's axis, then the Sun would culminate every day at exactly the same time, and be a perfect time keeper (except for the very small effect of the slowing rotation of the Earth).
 But the orbit of the Earth is an ellipse not centered on the Sun, and its speed varies between 30.287 and 29.291 km/s, according to Kepler's laws of planetary motion, and its angular speed also varies, and thus the Sun appears to move faster (relative to the background stars) at perihelion (currently around 3 January) and slower at aphelion a half year later.